raajrajnish/Neo4J/Neo4j - Python Driver.md

 ```
 pip install neo4j
 ```
 **Creating a Driver Instance**

-Each driver instance will connect to one DBMS, or Neo4j cluster, depending on the value provided in the connection string.
+Every instance of the driver will establish a connection to either a DBMS or a Neo4j cluster, based on the value specified in the connection string.
-Here is an example for how to create a driver instance to connect to a Neo4j instance running on localhost on port 7687 with the username neo4j and password neo:
 ```
-# Import the neo4j dependency
 from neo4j import GraphDatabase

-# Create a new Driver instance
+# Create an instance of the driver
-driver = GraphDatabase.driver("neo4j://localhost:7687",
+driver = GraphDatabase.driver(os.getenv('NEO4J_URI'), auth=(os.getenv('NEO4J_USERNAME'), os.getenv('NEO4J_PASSWORD')))
-    auth=("neo4j", "neo"))
 ```

 **Verifying Connectivity**